-Congenital syphilis is a severe, disabling, and often life-threatening infection seen in infants.
-A pregnant mother who has syphilis can spread the disease through the placenta to the unborn infant.
+Congenital syphilis is a severe, disabling, and often life-threatening infection seen in infants whose mothers were infected and not fully treated.
+The infection can pass through the placenta to the unborn infant during pregnancy.

-Congenital syphilis is caused by the bacteria Treponema pallidum, which is passed from mother to child during fetal development or at birth.
-Nearly half of all children infected with syphilis while they are in the womb die shortly before or after birth.
+Congenital syphilis is caused by the bacterium Treponema pallidum, which can be passed from mother to child during fetal development or at birth.
+Up to half of all babies infected with syphilis in the womb die shortly before or after birth.

-Despite the fact that this disease can be cured with antibiotics if caught early, rising rates of syphilis among pregnant women in the United States have increased the number of infants born with congenital syphilis.
+Despite the fact that this disease can be cured with antibiotics if caught early, rising rates of syphilis among pregnant women in the United States have increased the number of infants born with congenital syphilis since 2013.

 Symptoms in older infants and young children may include:

 - Abnormal notched and peg-shaped teeth, called Hutchinson teeth